 Creating a compressed table, or a table with

-ROW_FORMAT=DYNAMIC, updates the file header for
+ROW_FORMAT=DYNAMIC, updates the file header of

-.ibd file and the table type
+.ibd file and

 (In many cases, the

 table is described in

 To avoid confusion, for the purposes of this discussion we define the term “ib-file set” to mean the set of operating system files that InnoDB manages as a unit.
 The ib-file set includes the following files: